AaltoSciComp/scicomp-docs/aalto/jupyterhub.rst

 Your persistent storage has a quota of 1GB.
 Your data belongs to you, may be accessed from outside, and currently is planned to last no more than one year from last login.
-(TODO: in the future, the user directories will be mounted on other Aalto computers).
-You are limited to several CPUs and 512MB memory.
+You are limited to several CPUs and 1GB memory.

 Your notebook server is stopped after 60 minutes of idle time, or 4 hours max time.
 Please close the Jupyter tab if you are not using it, or